felipemarques/threejs-voxel-fortnite/README.md

 7. **Track Distance:** Monitor your distance traveled to manage stamina drain.

+8. **Camera Perspective:** Use V to toggle between first and third person based on your preference.

+9. **Watch Your Tracers:** Yellow bullet trails help you see where you're shooting and adjust your aim.

-8. **Difficulty Matters:** Start on Easy to learn the mechanics, then increase difficulty.
+10. **Difficulty Matters:** Start on Easy to learn the mechanics, then increase difficulty.

 ## 📝 License